Pennywise: Differences between the book and films

-In the 1990 miniseries, the story is split into two episodes covering the Losers' childhood in 1960 and their adulthood in the 1980s-90s.
-The narrative structure is similar to the novel, using flashbacks to show the children's encounters with It as the adult Losers recollect their past.
-In the miniseries, It fulfills a largely identical role to that of the novel, preying on children before entering a long cycle of hibernation.
-The most notable change is that Its resting period is extended from twenty-seven to thirty years.
+In the 1990 miniseries, the story is split into two episodes covering the Losers' childhood in 1960 and their adulthood in the 1980s and 1990s.
+The narrative structure is similar to the novel, using flashbacks to show the children's encounters with Pennywise as the adult Losers recollect their past.
+In the miniseries, the character fulfills a largely identical role to that of the novel, preying on children before entering a long cycle of hibernation.
+The most notable change is that Pennywise's resting period is extended from twenty-seven to thirty years.

-IndieWire's Jamie Righetti says the most obvious difference between the book and the films is the time difference — the novel, for instance, has Georgie's death in 1957 and Its final defeat in 1985, but the films have these events in 1989 and 2016 respectively.
+IndieWire's Jamie Righetti says the most obvious difference between the book and the films is the time difference — the novel, for instance, has Georgie's death in 1957 and Pennywise's final defeat in 1985, but the films have these events in 1989 and 2016 respectively.
 Righetti also notes that in the film the characters do not manage to recover Georgie's body.
 The classic horror movie villains Pennywise shapeshifts into are also gone from the films.
-Similar to the novel and miniseries, It feeds on fear, targeting children because they are easier to scare.
+Similar to the novel and miniseries, the character feeds on fear, targeting children because they are easier to scare.
 In the 2017 film, Pennywise says that fear is "tasty" and "beautiful", but does not go into much more detail than that in either film.
-The cosmic angle of the story (the Other and the Turtle) is largely removed, although hints of Its unearthly origin remain.

-The Ritual of Chüd is completely absent in the first film, and the fight between the child Losers and It is a purely physical one.
+The Ritual of Chüd is completely absent in the first film, and the fight between the child Losers and Pennywise is a purely physical one.
 In It Chapter Two, the ritual is completely reimagined.
 In the film, Mike explains that he learned about the Ritual's existence from local Native American tribes.
-The Losers gather in the Neibolt Street house and summon It using artifacts from their childhood, which they collected during their exploration of Derry.
-The Ritual consists of burning these tokens in a vessel, which is supposed to trap It in its true form.
-The ritual fails to truly capture It, however, and the Losers are forced to fight It again.
+The Losers gather in the Neibolt Street house and summon Pennywise using artifacts from their childhood, which they collected during their exploration of Derry.
+The Ritual consists of burning these tokens in a vessel, which is supposed to trap him in his true form.
+The ritual fails to truly entrap Pennywise, however, and the Losers are forced to fight him again.
 In It Chapter Two, Pennywise's final form changes from a giant spider to a clown-spider hybrid.
-The Losers defeat It by psychologically diminishing it using insults, confronting their fears and reducing Its image of itself to something small.
-They then reach into Its body and crush its heart with their hands.
+The Losers defeat him by psychologically diminishing him using insults, confronting their fears and reducing Pennywise's image of himself to something small, causing his body to shrink.
+They then reach into Pennywise's small body and crush his heart with their hands together.
 The storm that ensues after Pennywise's defeat is replaced with the destruction of the house where the battle took place.